Golf Tutorials

 1. Identify the Object: First, confirm the item is actually a loose impediment based on the lists above.
 Is it natural?
 Is it unattached?
 Taking a moment to do this can prevent an accidental penalty.

 2. Choose Your Method of Removal: The rules are very permissive here.
-You can use your hand or foot, a club, a towel, or even blow the object away your with your breath!
+You can use your hand or foot, a club, a towel, or even blow the object away with your breath!

 3. Remove It Carefully: Proceed with caution.
-The key is to remove the loose item *without* causing your ball to move.
-While this might be simple for a small leaf on the fairway, it can be much more challenging if a large branch is resting against you ball.
+The key is to remove the loose item without causing your ball to move.
+While this might be simple for a small leaf on the fairway, it can be much more challenging if a large branch is resting against your ball.

 Common Scenarios and What to Do: The "What Ifs"